MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
 Did you know that the first computer programmer was a woman?
-Ada Lovelace, an English mathematician and writer, is recognized as the world's first programmer.
-In the mid-1800s, she developed an algorithm intended to be processed by Charles Babbage's Analytical Engine, a general-purpose mechanical computer that was never built.
-So technically, she wrote code for a machine that didn't even exist yet!
+Ada Lovelace, an English mathematician, is recognized for writing instructions for the first computer program in the mid-1800s.
+This was about a century before the development of the electronic computer!
+Quite a curious case of ahead-of-her-time genius, isn't it?